 Print Performance and Quality

 Super cheap 3D printers have a reputation for poor quality, and sometimes that reputation is deserved.
-Whilst assembling the axis I noted that the rails were, as expected, slightly loose fitting with each having approx 0.5mm play.
+Whilst assembling the axis I noted that the rails were, as expected, slightly loose fitting with each having an approx 0.5mm play.
 This is a remarkably easy fix, tape ….. simple, humble, clear tape.
 Wrap the ends of the smooth rods in 4 windings of tape and bingo!
-Perfectly seated rails.
+Perfectly seated rails on the Anet A6 3D Printer.

 Ok, let’s tighten settings up a little and try again…… Much better.